Make these gorgeous DIY Christmas Scroll Ornaments this season. Super simple way to bring the focus back on why we celebrate this season.

 Step 3 – Cut Ribbon, add dowel caps

-Drop a little glue in the dowel cap hole and attach to the end of the dowel (top and bottom dowel).
+Drop a little glue in the dowel cap hole and attach it to the end of the dowel (top and bottom dowel).

 Step 4 – Add a little greenery